-Meter is a stressed and unstressed syllabic pattern in a verse or within the lines of a poem.
-Stressed syllables tend to be longer and unstressed shorter.
+Meter is a stressed and unstressed syllabic pattern in a verse, or within the lines of a poem.
+Stressed syllables tend to be longer, and unstressed shorter.
 In simple language, meter is a poetic device that serves as a linguistic sound pattern for the verses, as it gives poetry a rhythmical and melodious sound.
-For instance, if you read a poem loudly, and it produces regular sound patterns, then this poem would be a metered or measured poem.
-The study of different types of versification and meters is known as prosody.
+For instance, if you read a poem aloud, and it produces regular sound patterns, then this poem would be a metered or measured poem.
+The study of different types of versification and meters is known as “prosody.”

 Meter and Foot

 A meter contains a sequence of several feet, where each foot has a number of syllables such as stressed/unstressed.
 Hence, a meter has an overall rhythmic pattern in a line of verse, which a foot cannot describe.